jamesec/jamesec.github.io/o/ungoogled.md

-# UnGoogled Chromium browser with extensions
+# Ungoogled Chromium browser with extensions
 `Updated: Jan 5, 2026 / April 23, 2024`

 This article outlines the steps on a Mac.

-UnGoogled Chromium browser.
+`Ungoogled Chromium` browser.
 A lightweight approach to removing Google web service dependency.

-**Step 1:** Install `UnGoogled Chromium`.
+**Step 1:** Install `Ungoogled Chromium`.
 Install Homebrew package manager
 https://brew.sh/ → Install Homebrew

 ```
-// Install UnGoogled Chromium browser
+// Install Ungoogled Chromium browser
 brew install --cask ungoogled-chromium

-// Upgrade UnGoogled Chromium browser
+// Upgrade Ungoogled Chromium browser
 brew upgrade --cask ungoogled-chromium
 ```

-Or manually download and install `UnGoogled Chromium` (no auto-update).
+Or manually download and install `Ungoogled Chromium` (no auto-update).
 See the information in the references section.

 ## Change this Chromium flag
 **Step 2:** Change this Chromium flag and relaunch the app.

-Run the `UnGoogled Chromium` app you downloaded, and it will display the page: `chrome://ungoogled-first-run/`, which includes the instructions:
+Run the `Ungoogled Chromium` app you downloaded, and it will display the page: `chrome://ungoogled-first-run/`, which includes the instructions:
 - Set `chrome://flags/#extension-mime-request-handling` to `Always prompt for install` and relaunch.
 - Then click on the latest `Chromium.Web.Store.crx` link on [the extension's Releases page](https://github.com/NeverDecaf/chromium-web-store/releases/latest) (as shown in Step 3 below).